CollinErickson/MVP2005/README.md

 If you are enjoying it, let me know by starring this repo or sending me an email.

+Some help could be used to make better attributes, but it's not straightforward.

 ### Will there be future updates?

+I can easily rerun the code to remake the updated rosters, but I will likely only do so if there is demand.
+Email me or watch this repo so that I know you are interested.

 ### How can I be notified about future updates?